endjin/Endjin.Ip.Maturity.Matrix/README.md

 ### Demos

-Understanding how to get started with our IP, or how different elements of IP can be used together is fundamental for increased producivity.
+Understanding how to get started with our IP, or how different elements of IP can be used together is fundamental for increased productivity.

 | Score | Measure                                |
 |-------|----------------------------------------|